sighupio/fury-kubernetes-networking/examples/globalnetworkpolicies/README.md

     - Egress
 ```

 While allowing all the system namespaces, we need also to allow all other namespaces to talk with system ones.
-This enables
-ingress controllers traffic, Apiserver traffic, and so on.
-This policy, having only the traffic between non-system namespaces and
+This enables ingress controllers traffic, API server traffic, and so on.
+This policy, having only the traffic between
-system namespaces enabled, disallows all other traffic, thus achieving DENY ALL.
+non-system namespaces and system namespaces enabled, disallows all other traffic, thus achieving DENY ALL.

 ## Namespaces Policies

 Now that all the traffic is denied, we need to open some defaults.
-The first baseline globalnetworkpolicies we need are:
+The first baseline `GlobalNetworkPolicy`
+we need are:

 - Open traffic between namespaces with the same label.
 - Open egress traffic on defined namespaces.

 This can be achieved by adding other network policies by ordering between 1 and 2000.

-### 401. Allow custom cidr from namespaces
+### 401. Allow custom CIDR from namespaces

 ```yaml
 apiVersion: crd.projectcalico.org/v1